 Every student has a right to conditions that are conducive to learning and favorable to the pursuit of higher education.
 These rights include freedom of speech, expression, and association; the right to study; the right to a safe and healthy environment; the right to pursue grievances; reasonable and fair processes in cases of student discipline; and the right to privacy.

-The College publishes an online directory with students' names, addresses, email addresses, pictures, and phone numbers.
-A student has the right to withhold their information from these directories and can do so by notifying Bridget Jacobson in the Dean of Students Office, Memorial Building 325, (509) 527-5158.
+The college publishes an online directory with students’ names, addresses, email addresses, pictures, and phone numbers.
+A student has the right to have their preferred name reflected in the directory (see Name Change policy below for further information).
+A student has the right to withhold their information from these directories and can do so by notifying Bridget Jacobson in the Dean of Students Office, Memorial Building 325, 509-527-5158.

 Student Right To Know

-Whitman College has included information that you need to know concerning the campus and its policies at whitman.edu/righttoknow.
-This information includes institutional information, alcohol policies, graduation dates, Family Educational Rights and Privacy Act (FERPA), services available to students with disabilities, institutional security policies, crime statistics, and other information that you might find helpful.
+Whitman College has included information that you need to know concerning the campus and its policies on its website.
+This information includes institutional information, alcohol policies, graduation dates, Family Educational Rights and Privacy Act (FERPA), services available to students with disabilities, institutional security policies, crime statistics and other information that you might find helpful.
 A printed copy of this information is available upon request from Bridget Jacobson in the Dean of Students Office, Memorial Building 325.

-Whitman College has a strong commitment to the principle of nondiscrimination.
-In its admission and employment practices, administration of educational policies, scholarship and loan programs, and athletic and other school-administered programs, Whitman College does not discriminate on the basis of race, color, sex, gender, religion, age, marital status, national origin, disability, veteran's status, sexual orientation, gender identity, or any other basis prohibited by applicable federal, state, or local laws.
+Whitman College has a strong commitment to the principle of nondiscrimination in all its forms.
+In its admission, educational and employment practices, programs and activities, Whitman College does not discriminate on the basis of race, color, sex (including pregnancy and parenting status), gender, gender identity or expression, genetic information, sexual orientation, religion, age, marital status, national origin, disability, veteran status or any other basis prohibited by the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and applicable federal, state or local laws.

 Name Change Policy

 Whitman College recognizes that some members of its community use a name other than their legal name to identify themselves.
-As long as the use of this different name is not for the purpose of misrepresentation, the College allows students, faculty, and staff to use a first name different than their legal name on certain college records.
+As long as the use of this different name is not for the purpose of misrepresentation, the college allows students, faculty and staff to use a first name different than their legal name on certain college records.
 Students can submit a name change request in MyWhitman under the My Profile tab.
-Additional information about this policy is available online (https://www.whitman.edu/registrar/services-for-students-and-alumni/updating-preferred-name).
+Additional information about this policy is available online.

 Restroom and Gendered-Facility Usage Policy

-The Washington Law Against Discrimination (WLAD) specifically protects against discrimination in employment and places of public accommodation, based on one's gender expression or identity.
-The Washington State Human Rights Commission (HRC) - the state agency responsible for enforcing the WLAD - issued regulations in 2015 clarifying that the WLAD protects the right of trans* and gender non-conforming individuals to use restrooms and other gender-segregated facilities consistent with their gender identity.
-The College is in full support of all persons using gendered-facilities such as locker rooms, showers, and toilet facilities consistent with their gender identity.
-Further, persons needing additional support such as private changing areas, etc., should contact the Dean of Students Office, Memorial Building 325, (509) 527-5158 or the Human Resources Office, Memorial Building 104, (509) 527-5172.
-Additional information about the Rights of Transgender Persons in the State of Washington can be found online (https://aclu-wa.org/docs/rights-transgender-people-washington-state).
+All individuals are welcome to use the gender-neutral restrooms on campus.
+The Washington Law Against Discrimination (WLAD) specifically protects against discrimination in employment and places of public accommodation, based on one’s gender expression or identity.
+The Washington State Human Rights Commission (HRC) — the state agency responsible for enforcing the WLAD — issued regulations in 2015 clarifying that the WLAD protects the right of trans* and gender non-conforming individuals to use restrooms and other gender-segregated facilities consistent with their gender identity.
+The college is in full support of all persons using gendered facilities such as locker rooms, showers and toilet facilities consistent with their gender identity.
+Further, persons needing additional support, such as private changing areas, etc., should contact the Dean of Students Office, Memorial Building 325, 509-527-5158 or the Human Resources Office, Memorial Building 104, 509-527-5172.
+Additional information about the Rights of Transgender Persons in the State of Washington can be found online.
+For additional information, see the Inclusion of Trans* Persons Policy.

-Students who need an accommodation because of a disability must provide documentation of their disability from a physician, learning specialist, or other qualified professional.
-Students seeking accommodations for a disability must contact Julia Dunn, Associate Dean of Students.
-She will work with the student, faculty member, and the appropriate department to arrive at a reasonable accommodation.
+Students who need an accommodation because of a disability must provide documentation of their disability from a physician, learning specialist or other qualified professional.
+Students seeking accommodations for a disability must contact Antonia Keithahn, assistant director of Academic Resources: Access and Disability Support, Memorial Building 326, 509-527-5767, firstname.lastname@example.org.
+She will work with the student, faculty member and the appropriate department to arrive at a reasonable accommodation.
 Accommodation requests are reviewed on a case-by-case basis.
 Academic and behavioral standards and expectations will not be lowered in the process of accommodation.

-Students who believe they have been denied program access or services must contact Julia Dunn, Associate Dean of Students and Section 504 Officer, Memorial 330, (509) 527-5158, firstname.lastname@example.org.
+Students who believe they have been denied program access or services must contact Julia Dunn, senior associate Dean of Students and Section 504 Officer, Reid Campus Center 205, 509-522-4403, email@example.com.